Gustave Boulanger: The Pompeiian palace of Prince Napoleon

 The Pompeiian palace was inaugurated on 14 February 1860, in the presence of the Emperor and Empress.
 Théophile Gautier was present to hear the recitation of his poem written for the occasion, La Femme de Diomède: Prologue.
 Then famous actors of the Théâtre-Français and the Comedie-Française performed The Flute Player, a play by Emile Augier, a friend of Gautier and the Néo-Grecs.

 Boulanger's Répétition théâtrale dans la maison d’un poète romain at the Salon of 1855 played a part in inspiring both the Pompeiian palace and its inauguration with a play.
 Boulanger was privileged to immortalize the occasion with a work presented at the Salon of 1861, Répétition du "Joueur de flûte" et de la "Femme de Diomède" chez le prince Napoléon (Rehearsal of "The Flute Player" and "Wife of Diomedes" at the Place of Prince Napoléon).
 The painting depicts not the performance itself but a rehearsal, with only writers, actors, and a Black slave present.

 Gautier wrote that the painting "will preserve the memory of a charming spectacle…[The actors] are ancients and moderns at the same time…M. Boulanger was able to merge, with rare spirit and a perfect fit, two apparently irreconcilable elements: the present and past, Paris and Pompeii before the eruption of Vesuvius!…rarely has an ancient pastiche been more successful."

 With its synthesis of art, architecture, theatricality, re-enactment, wry humor, and royal patronage, Boulanger's Répétition du "Joueur de flûte" may be seen as the apotheosis of the Néo-Grec aesthetic.

 The Franco-Prussian War and the Commune

-When the enemy forces approached Paris in 1870, like many of the artists who stayed in Paris, having neither enlisted in the army nor fled abroad, Boulanger became a member of the National Guard, joining ranks with his friend Charles Garnier, as well as Edgar Degas, Édouard Manet, Auguste Rodin, and Louis Émile Benassit.

-As normal life and all previous projects came to a stop, Boulanger painted a series of works documenting the momentous events.
+When Prussian forces encircled Paris in 1870, Boulanger, like many of the artists who stayed in the city, having neither enlisted in the army nor fled abroad, became a member of the National Guard, joining ranks with his friend Charles Garnier, as well as Edgar Degas, Édouard Manet, Auguste Rodin, and Louis Émile Benassit.
+He remained in Paris during the brief ascendance and subsequent massacre of the Commune.
+Boulanger painted a series of works documenting the momentous events.
 These "visceral battle scenes" full of fire and carnage, quite unlike anything else in his oeuvre, are in the collection of the Musée Carnavalet.